hanylovescode/zhiyanfoo.github.io/me/index.md

 layout: info
 title: about me
 ---
 Hello, my name is Zhiyan Foo.
-I am currently a conscript in the Singaporean Army .
+I'm currently doing a programming internship with [quantcast](https://www.quantcast.com/) -- making sure creepily targeted advertisments are delivered to web users in a timely and cost effective manner.

 # What do you do in your free time?
 I spend a lot of my time  doing online courses -- mostly related to math and